IN MY OWN WORDS

-Onuch is currently UK Principle Investigator of MOBILISE “Determinants of ‘Mobilisation’ at Home and Abroad: Analysing the Micro- Foundations of Out-Migration & Mass Protest”.
+She is overall lead and ESRC Principle Investigator of MOBILISE “Determinants of ‘Mobilisation’ at Home and Abroad: Analysing the Mssicro- Foundations of Out-Migration & Mass Protest”.
 A three year project (2018-2021) funded through the Open Research Area (ORA) Scheme with direct support of the ESRC in the UK, the DFG in Germany, the ANR in France and the NWO in the Netherlands (€2,002,039 total [£595,369 to UoM]).

-Her research regularly appears in leading media outlets (The Washington Post, The Times, The Guardian, BBC, ITV, Al Jazeera, AFP, among others).
-Onuch’s research on protest politics in Ukraine has resulted in her consulting policymakers in Canada, Ukraine, the UK and US.
-Her research received praise and awards placing her on the map as one of the foremost experts on protests and activism in Ukraine.
+Onuch’s research regularly appears in leading media outlets (The Washington Post, The Times, The Guardian, BloombergTV, ABC, CTV, CBC, BBC TV World, Channel 4, ITV, Al Jazeera, AFP, among others).
+Onuch’s research on Ukraine has resulted in her consulting policymakers in Canada, Ukraine, the UK and the US.
+Her research received praise and awards placing her on the map as one of the foremost experts on Ukraine.

 SERVICE & TEACHING

-From January 2019 Onuch is the PhD Director at the Politics Department at UoM, and is a member of the Research Leadership Team.
+From 2019-2021 Onuch is the PhD Director at the Politics Department at UoM, and was a member of the Research Leadership Team 2015-2021.
 Between 2015-2019 she was the Chair of Comparative Public Policy and Institutions Research Cluster and remains an active Member of the Democracy and Elections Research Cluster.
 She is the 2017 winner of the Political Studies Association National Sir Bernard Crick Award for Outstanding Teaching.

 Onuch holds a Master of Sciences in Comparative Politics (2006) from the London School of Economics and Political Science (London, UK).
 Her MSc thesis is entitled: “The Dynamics of ‘Exit’ and ‘Voice’: Causes and Growth of the Informal Sector (‘exit’) and its Relationship to Collective Political Participation (‘voice’) in the Case of Informal Workers in Rio de Janeiro, Brazil and Kyiv, Ukraine.”